toshiokk/be/README.md

 ~~~
 Start Filer.
 Select file by UP and DOWN key and hit 'e' to edit the file.
-'d' to detele, 'm' to move and 'c' to copy the file.
+'d' to delete, 'm' to move and 'c' to copy the file.
 'h' to change current working directory.
 'q' to quit filer.